Classics Library Access

 The world-renowned UC Classics Library aims to be a welcoming place for students and scholars of classical antiquity.
-Because of its unique special collections, there are some rules that must be respected in order to gain access and to use the Library, similar to the rules of special collections at other institutions, including at UC, for example, the Archives and Rare Books and the Winkler Center libraries.
+Because of its unique special collections, there are some rules to be respected in order to gain access and use the Library, similar to the rules of special collections at other institutions, including at UC, for example, the Archives and Rare Books and the Winkler Center libraries.
 Unlike many special collections libraries with unique, rare, and old materials, the UC Classics Library welcomes users, also non-UC affiliates, to browse and select books without staff intervention, so-called open as opposed to closed stacks.
 This privilege comes with responsibilities:

-- All users must sign in and leave their photo IDs and bags at the Circulation desk.
-Handbags and laptop bags must be shown to the Circulation staff.
+- Users sign in and leave their photo IDs at the Circulation desk.
+Handbags and laptop bags are shown to the Circulation staff.
 Regular bags are placed in lockers inside the Circulation area.

-- If you need to access the Library's stack floors, please ask the Circulation staff to unlock the door after leaving bags and IDs with them.
-Bags and IDs are securely locked away until you leave the Library.
+- If you need to access the Library's Stack floors, please ask the Circulation staff to unlock the door after leaving IDs with them and bags in lockers.

-- All books have safety tags that need to be desensitized.
-If the alarmed gate sounds, you must return to the Circulation desk and show any bags, including handbags, and coat pockets to the Circulation staff.
+- The books have safety tags that need to be desensitized.
+If the alarmed gate sounds, please return to the Circulation desk and show any bags, including handbags and coat pockets to the Circulation staff.

 - Food and drink, including water, are to be consumed outside the Library.
 Many of our books are in poor physical condition and we must take steps not to have them deteriorate even further.
 Also, tables with coffee cup stains and the like have been refinished, costing the Library thousands of dollars.
-Water bottles can be placed on the small table by the door as you enter and picked up as you leave.
-There are seats in the Lobby where you may eat and drink as well as a water fountain.
+Water bottles can be placed in your locker or on the small table by the door as you enter and picked up as you leave.
+There are seats in the Lobby where you can eat and drink as well as a water fountain.

 Thank you for your cooperation.